NEWS & UPDATES

 Food insecurity has grown in our communities and to address that, the Y is distributing food to people in need.

-We are providing a grocery bag pick up at our Foxboro and Franklin locations from 12:30pm-1:30pm on Wednesdays.
+We are providing a grocery bag pick up from 12:30pm-1:00pm on Wednesdays at our Foxboro Y (67 Mechanic Street in Foxboro.)

 FUEL FOR THE WEEKEND PROGRAM